-01 Impact assessments, including understanding the physical product / material flows.
-02 Reviewing eligibility for tariff exemptions and exclusions, for example goods in transit before 12.01am EDT on 5 April 2025.
-03 Understanding the country-of-origin rules and place where goods substantially manufactured.
-04 Reviewing the customs classification of goods.
+Conduct/validate impact assessments, including understanding the physical product / material flows.

+02 Review eligibility for tariff exemptions and exclusions, for example goods in transit before 12.01am EDT on 5 April 2025.

+03 Understand the country-of-origin rules and place where goods are substantially manufactured.

+04 Review the customs classification of goods.
 For example, should any generically classified automotive parts be more precisely classified elsewhere and be removed from the 25% automobile tariffs and be subject to the 10% additional tariff instead?
+05

-Understanding the value build up of the price to ensure the custom value is correct and reviewing cost components.
+Understand the value build up of the price to ensure the custom value is correct and review cost components.

-Consideration from a transfer pricing perspective to ensure that intercompany product pricing is correct and that any revised pricing (of product or wider services) adheres to the arm's length principle (and aligns with customs considerations).

-Consideration of the US specific valuation principles.

-Contract reviews to confirm whether they include a tariff cost adjuster / escalator.

-09 Consideration of impact on any changes to the above on the income tax position in the US and other jurisdictions.
+- Consider from a transfer pricing perspective that intercompany product pricing is correct and that any revised pricing (of product or wider services) adheres to the arm's length principle (and aligns with customs considerations). - 07 Consider the US specific valuation principles. - Review contracts to confirm whether they include a tariff cost adjuster / escalator in terms of cost - 09 Consider the impact on any changes to the above on the income tax position in the US and other jurisdictions.